mg-04/mg-04.github.io/_articles/vlsi/adder.md

 Now you can happily diffusion share!

 ## 4. Non-sharing Neighbors
-Most people fuck up on this one.
-They start crying once they could't diffusion share
+> Most people fuck up on this one.
+They start crying once they could't diffusion share {: .notice--warning}

 We run out of diffusion shares for M28/M26, a suboptimal situation.

 The key is to know what can still be overlapped, and what can't.
-We can still lay the FETs as closely as possible, edging the DRC
-- `NW` and `PP`/`NP` can still be overlapped.
-The bodies have the saem potential.
+- NW and PP/NP rectangles **can overlap**.
+The bodies have the same potential.
-- `OD`s are now different nets.
+- OD regions are different nets.
 They need to be **0.13 um** apart
-- (when the `PP`/`NP` box perfectly overlaps with the neighboring `OD`)
+    - This happens exactly when the PP/NP boxes overlap with the neighboring OD

 ![](/images/vlsi/Adder/nsd.png)

 Check DRC again.

-## 5. M1 and PO connections
+## 5. Simple connections
 Now let's make DRC pleased by connecting the simple poly and metal wires
-1. Draw an `M1` rectangular extension from the `VDD!`/`GND!` vias
+1. Draw an M1 rectangular extension from the `VDD!`/`GND!` vias
-    - Place `M1-M2` vias (make sure they are 0.1 um squares)
+    - Place M1-M2 vias (make sure they are 0.1 um squares)
 2. Draw rectangles, or paths, to connect every S/D labeled `VDD!`/`GND!` to the supplies
 3. Draw poly paths to connect every poly with its neighbor

 Check DRC again.
-- All `PO` area issues should go away, as well as some `M1` area issues.
+- All PO area issues should go away, as well as some M1 area issues.
-- You will get a `PP` enclosure error.
-Draw a `PP` rectangle to perfectly cover the `PP`-`NP` gap in the center, and this will go away.
+- You will get a PP enclosure error.
+Draw a PP rectangle to perfectly cover the PP-NP gap in the center, and this will go away.

 ## 6. M2 Connections and Vias
 We still have a few sources and drains left.
 Let's route them vertically using **M2** layer.
 Draw a single M2 wire with minimum width (0.1 um).

-I do **not8* recommend using the vias generated with `o`.
+> I do **not** recommend using the vias generated with `o`.
 They are too fat and ugly, and they are the root cause of DRC miseries if used improperly.
-Instead, let's manually construct the M1-VIA1-M2 sandwich:
+Instead, let's manually construct the M1-VIA1-M2 sandwich
+{: .notice--warning}

 1. Select the **VIA1** `drw` layer.
 Draw a **0.1 um x 0.1 um** square at the intersection
 2. A VIA1 requires enclosure by **both** M1 and M2, of either:
-    - **0.04 um** on 2 opposite edges (we almost always choose this one)
+    - **0.04 um** on 2 opposite edges (we almost always choousese this one)
     - 0.03 um on all 4 edges
 3. Use the ruler tool to measure 0.04.
 Use `s` to extend the both layers.
     - You may be tempted to extend M1 to the left, but that will violate the M1 spacing DRC rules with the `GND!` wire.